 Van Gogh Museum

 More and more individuals are shifting towards digital channels to accomplish any and everything.
 Seeing this shift, the Van Gogh Museum understood that it needed to elevate its digital presence and ensure it was accessible to everyone.
 So they asked Dept to turn their existing website into a work of art.
-The result?
-A new website that adheres to the highest accessibility standards and allows important information to stand out, much like colours on a blank canvas.

-designing a new website worthy of Van Gogh’s art
+Designing a new website worthy of Van Gogh’s art

 The iconic Van Gogh Museum in Amsterdam, dedicated to displaying the works of Vincent van Gogh, is one of the most important museums in the Netherlands.
 With over 200 paintings, 400 drawings, and 700 letters by the artist, it’s the largest Van Gogh collection in the world.
 To meet the demands of the digital world, the museum has partnered with Dept for the last two years.
 Together, we have created a new visual identity for the museum and developed the Unravel Van Gogh mobile app.
 But it was time to take it up a notch and design a new website worthy of Van Gogh’s art.